alexandertrefz/essence/packages/standard-library/README.md

 native Function family with no Namespace to live in — is declared here after all, in `Loop.es`, as ordinary free Functions.
 Printing is a Namespace:
-`Terminal.print` renders through `Printable` and ends the line, `Terminal.inspect` shows a value's structure and answers with it unchanged, and `Terminal.write` is the raw primitive both are built on (`Terminal.es`).
+`Terminal.print` renders through `Printable` and ends the line, `Terminal.inspect` shows a value's structure and answers with it unchanged, `Terminal.describe` hands that same structure back as a String instead of writing it, and `Terminal.write` is the raw primitive they are built on (`Terminal.es`).

 Three of every five declared Method entries are also IMPLEMENTED here, in Essence — 285 of 479 as this is written, counting one entry per Overload and